 That’s $12,783 in growth in just one month or a 3.33% increase month over month.

-February was a pretty solid contribution month as I bumped up my 401k contributions to a higher % due to my bonus coming in that month but the growth was also helped by solid performance from the market.
+February was a pretty solid contribution month.
+I bumped up my 401k contributions to a higher % due to my bonus coming in that month.
+The growth was also helped by solid performance from the market.

 The S&P 500 returned 2.44% for the month and we haven’t seen a down month in the market since October.

 My taxable accounts grew 5% this month driven by great performance in my individual holdings like UNH and AAPL.